David IV: Negotiations with the North Caucasus

 The foreign relations conducted by King David IV the Builder were exclusively devoted to the liberation of the Kingdom of Georgia and, in this way, remained focused on the Georgian–Seljuk wars.
 However, David IV soon realised that the Seljuk Empire remained a permanent threat to his kingdom until the security of the Caucasus against Muslim invaders was assured.
 To this end, the king drew up a plan to unite the Caucasian peoples under his sceptre.
 Assisted by his closest advisers, the Georgian sovereign began by establishing solid relations with the many tribes of North Caucasus and beyond the Great Caucasus.

 Shortly after his 1107/1108 divorce from the Armenian princess Rusudan, David IV married the daughter of the Khan of the Kipchaks Otrok, who was soon baptised with the name Gurandukht.
 However, this alliance did not last, and there was no sign of bilateral relations for the next decade.
 But soon, as Georgia began its new campaigns against the Seljuks, the king did not hesitate to call on his father-in-law for military aid.
-At the time, the Kipchaks were renowned in the region for their bravery, agility and ferocity in battle, but they were also caught up in a conflict on two fronts, one against the Kievan Rus' to the north and the other against the Alanians to the south.
-David therefore offered Prince Otrok assistance against these two enemies in exchange for Kipchak support against the Turks, and decided to visit the prince's estates.
+At the time, the Kipchaks were renowned in the region for their bravery, agility, and ferocity in battle, but they were also caught up in a conflict on two fronts, one against the Kievan Rus' to the north and the other against the Alanians to the south.
+David, therefore, offered Prince Otrok assistance against these two enemies in exchange for Kipchak support against the Turks and decided to visit the prince's estates.

 Accompanied by his loyal adviser George of Chqondidi and his personal guard, David IV crossed the Great Caucasus via the Darial pass in 1118.
 After extensive negotiations, the Georgians managed to convince Otrok to give them several thousand Kipchak troops to fight against the Seljuks.
-But despite this agreement, the Kipchaks were unable to get to Georgia because of the war with the Alanians.
+But despite this agreement, the Kipchaks were unable to reach Georgia because of the war with the Alanians.
 To consolidate peace with the Alanians, David IV betrothed his youngest daughter Rusudan to Jadaron, son of the Alanian king Athon and heir to the Alanian throne.
 Taking both Alanians and Kipchaks as hostages, he managed to negotiate a lasting peace between the two peoples and returned to the kingdom of Georgia with almost 40,000 Kipchak families (almost 200,000 individuals), led be Otrok himself, after recovering and securing the fortresses of the Great Caucasus, but leaving behind George of Chqondidi, who died during the negotiations in Alania.